Sometimes, the best purchases are temporary ones. The kind you can eat.

 Foodies, start your stomachs a-rumblin’ and get out your pocketbooks.
 Boulder’s got a ton of incredible places to shop that center around food.

 Sure, there are the common chains: Crate and Barrel in Broomfield, Cost Plus World Market, Sur La Table, Tuesday Morning, Pier 1 Imports, HomeGoods.
-Plus, an impressive selection of kitchen design companies, like Studio3 and KB Studio.
+Plus, kitchen design companies, like the KB Studio.

 But if you’re looking for a snack, something to spice up your snack or something to serve your snack on, here’s where to shop.
 These are our favorite local food-related stores in Boulder (and a little beyond).